FAQs - Medical Laboratory Science Online Degree Programs

 Do I have to travel to a clinical site?

 Yes.
 Students will be responsible for their own travel arrangements to and from the clinical sites.
 Due to the limited number of clinical sites in Savannah, it will be necessary to assign students to clinical sites outside of Savannah.
-Students who desire to complete their clinical rotations at facilities not in Savannah should let the Department Head know in writing no later than the end of the fall semester.
+Students who desire to complete their clinical rotations at facilities not in Savannah should let the Program Director know in writing no later than the end of the fall semester.

 Where are your clinical sites?

 The clinical practicum is a structured clinical laboratory experience, where students integrate theory and application under supervision in various areas of the clinical laboratory.
 The 6-month practicum internship starts in late May/Early June to mid November.
 A Practicum Schedule based on required contact hours for each individual course will be prepared for each student.
-Students are required to adhere to this schedule unless specified otherwise by the Department Head and/or Clinical Coordinator.
+Students are required to adhere to this schedule unless specified otherwise by the Program Director and/or Clinical Coordinator.
 Clinical practicum's are provided in the laboratories of St. Joseph's/Candler Health System, and Memorial Health University Medical Center located in Savannah, Southeast Georgia Regional Medical Center in Statesboro, Medical University of South Carolina, and others as necessary.

 If relocated to a clinical site outside Savannah, am I responsible for paying the extra living expenses?